QEDjl-project/QEDbase.jl/README.md

 This is `QEDbase.jl`, a julia package which provides the general data structures for calculations in relativistic particle physics.

-This package is part of the `QED.jl` library.
-For the description of the interoperability with other packages of `QED.jl` see [docs](www.docs-to-qed.jl).
+This package is part of the `QuantumElectrodynamics.jl` library.
+For the description of the interoperability with other packages of `QuantumElectrodynamics.jl` see [docs](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/).

 ## Current features